WHAT DOES MOBILITY MEAN TO YOU?

 After your mobility is over, you will realize that you will never be the same.
 Suddenly, you have opinions, strong opinions that will change your view of the world completely.
 And the best part of it is that you will want to be heard by the others.
 You have become a world/European citizen not just a citizen of your own country.
 And this experience, this knowledge, this feeling, will make you want to do things you would never think of doing and, believe me.
 Me and other ESNers know what we are talking about ;)

 If you still don't believe a word written in here, maybe you will believe volunteers, who shared their ideas.

 Beáta Potančoková (former member of Mov'in Europe International team):

 Mobility for me means the world.
 Literally.
 It is not just a way to get to know the world, it's a lifestyle that makes you a part of other cultures, allows you to get to know yourself better and become the person you could probably never imagine yourself to be.
-It's an essential part of education for 21st century and that's also how it should be treated - being essential and accessible for all of us.
-Anyway, who wouldn't like to feel as a citizen of one world instead of just one nation?
+It's an essential part of education for the 21st century and that's also how it should be treated - being essential and accessible for all of us.
+Anyway, who wouldn't like to feel like a citizen of one world instead of just one nation?